 Our office also serves as the regional hub for Ashoka’s activities in South Asia.
 Find out more about our work in Nepal, Bangladesh and Sri Lanka.
 And to know more about our activities around the year, do read our latest annual report.

 For the past 20 years, Maria Clara has worked extensively to identify, support and engage leading social entrepreneurs in different parts of the world.
 She co-created The Wellbeing Project in 2012 and launched Ashoka’s global efforts in building a culture of wellbeing for changemakers.
 After leading Ashoka’s Global Fellowship Program for 3 years, Maria Clara is now building the new strategy and leadership team in South Asia.
 Maria Clara currently lives in Bangalore with her partner and daughter.
 She is passionate about yoga and ayurveda and is very committed to her practice and learnings.

 Jaya joined Ashoka in April 2015 as a part of the Integrated Technology Initiative team.
 She is a mother of two, multilinguist, Drupal evangelist who started her career as an Analytical Chemist and then a Russian Technical translator and Interpreter and now enjoys development of websites since 2007.

-He earned his MBA at Saïd Business School, University of Oxford, where he was the only MBA student to receive Vice-Chancellor Social Impact Award 2014.
+Yashveer earned his MBA at University of Oxford, where he was the only MBA student to receive Vice-Chancellor Social Impact Award 2014 for his initiatives as Co-Chair Social Impact, Oxford Business Network (OBN).
 As the President of Student’s Union BITS Pilani 2006-07, Yashveer co-founded the University VISION 2020 Plan.